py-sdl/py-sdl2/doc/modules/sdl2ext_color.rst

    .. method:: normalize() -> (float, float, float, float)

-      Returns the normalized RGBA values of the Color as floating point values in the range [0, 1].
+      Returns the normalised RGBA values of the Color as floating point values in the range [0, 1].

    .. method:: __add__(self, color) -> Color